Bijikyu/qgenutils/REPLITAGENT.md

 # CONSTRAINTS:

 Module System Restrictions
 I don't want to use any ES Modules.
-Do not try to implement p-limit.
+Do not try to implement p-limit; do not use it.

 Binary Files & Images
 Do not create binary files, or attempt to optimize images.